Principality of Arbanon

-During this period, the area was ruled by the Greco-Albanian lord Gregorios Kamonas, the new spouse of Demetrius' former Serbian wife Komnena Nemanjić, and by Golem (Gulam), a local magnate who had married Kamonas' and Komnena's daughter.
+During this period, the area was ruled by the Greco-Albanian lord Gregorios Kamonas, the new spouse of Demetrius' Serbian former wife Komnena Nemanjić, and by Golem (Gulam), a local magnate who had married Kamonas' and Komnena's daughter.
 Arbanon was eventually annexed in the winter of 1256–57 by the Byzantine statesman George Akropolites.
 Golem subsequently disappeared from historical records.
-The main primary source for late Arbanon and its history is the work of 13th century Byzantine historian George Akropolites.
+Akropolites' historical writings are the main primary source for late Arbanon and its history.

 Etymology

 The principality was known as Árvanon (Ἄρβανον) in Greek, as Arbanum in Latin, and as Raban in the early 13th-century Serbian document Life of Stefan Nemanja.

-The term represents the name of a south Illyrian tribe attested in Ancient Greek Ἀλβανοί, later on denoting a proper name for an ethnic Albanian until it was replaced with Shqiptar in the 18th century.
+The term represents the name of a south Illyrian tribe attested in Ancient Greek as Ἀλβανοί (Albanoi), later on denoting a proper name for an ethnic Albanian until it was replaced with Shqiptar in the 18th century.
 It is attributed directly to a Latin rendering of the tribal name Albanoi by Orel.

-Versions of "Arbën" have been observed since the 2nd century BC, the History of the World written by Polybius, mentions a location named Arbona (ancient greek Ἄρβωνα, latin Arbo) in which some Illyrian troops, under Queen Teuta, scattered and fled to in order to escape the Romans.
+Versions of "Arbën" have been observed since the 2nd century BC, the History of the World written by Polybius, mentions a location named Arbona (ancient Greek Ἄρβωνα, Latin Arbo) in which some Illyrian troops, under Queen Teuta, scattered and fled to in order to escape the Romans.
 Arbona was perhaps an island in Liburnia or another location within Illyria.